CruGlobal/godtools-swift/README.md

 ![alt text](ReadMeAssets/clean_architecture.png)

-The GodTools app architecture follows the Clean Architecture Pattern (Presentation Layer, Domain Layer, and Data Layer), along with a Coordinator Pattern (Navigation decisions and logic).
+The GodTools app architecture consists of 3 layers (Presentation Layer, Domain Layer, and Data Layer), along with a Coordinator Pattern (Navigation decisions and logic).

 #### Clean Architecture Pattern:
-- Presentation Layer (View and ViewModel)
+- Presentation Layer: (View and ViewModel)
 - Domain Layer (Use Cases, Domain Models, and Data Layer Interfaces)
-- Data Layer (Repositories, Networking, Peristence, and other Data Connectivity)
+- Data Layer (Implements domain layer interfaces and consists of Repositories, Networking, Peristence, and other Data Connectivity)

 #### Purpose of this Architecture:
 - Creates a clear separation of concerns and responsibilities.